-A permutation of r objects from a set of n objects refers to a situation in which you are given a set of n objects, which you can distinguish from each other in some way, and you need to choose r distinct objects from that set, and you need to arrange those r objects in some order.
+A permutation of r objects from a set of n objects refers to a situation in which set of n objects, which you can distinguish from each other in some way, • choose r distinct objects from that set, and you need to arrange those r objects in some order.
 You may not choose any object more than once ("WITHOUT REPLACEMENT"), any object can be placed in any position of an ordering, and choosing the same r objects and arranging them in 2 different orderings counts as 2 separate permutations ("ORDER MATTERS").

-A combination of r objects from a set of n objects refers to a situation in which you are given a set of n objects, which you can distinguish from each other in some way, and you need to choose r distinct objects from that set.

-You DO NOT need to arrange those r objects in some order.

-You may not choose any object more than once ("WITHOUT REPLACEMENT"), and choosing the same r objects and arranging them in 2 different orderings counts as only one combination ("ORDER DOESN'T MATTER").
+A combination of r objects from a set of n objects refers to a situation in which set of n objects, which you can distinguish from each other in some way, choose r distinct objects from that set. • need to arrange those r objects in some order. soose any object more than once ("WITHOUT REPLACEMENT"), • e same r objects and arranging them in 2 different orderings one combination ("ORDER DOESN'T MATTER").
+Examples: Your student ID is an 8 digit number, in other words 8 digits chosen from a set of 10 digits (0 to 9).

-Examples:

-Your student ID is an 8 digit number, in other words 8 digits chosen from a set of 10 digits (0 to 9).
 However, your student ID is not a permutation, because any digit can occur more than once, and because the digit 0 cannot be placed in the first position of a student ID.
 And you student ID is not a combination, because different orderings of the same digits count as different student IDs.
+And you student in is not a combination, occause anterent orderings of the sume dights could as anterent student inst.
 A board consisting of a president, a vice president and a treasurer, all chosen from the 10 members of a group, and all positions being filled by different people, can be viewed as 3 distinct people chosen from a set of 10 people.
 The board is a permutation, because no person can be in 2 separate positions, any person can fill any position, and choosing one person to be the president, and a second person to be the vice-president, is different than choosing the second person to be the president, and the first person to be the vice-president.
 A board consisting of 3 members, all with the same title and responsibilities, all chosen from the 10 members of a group, and all positions being filled by different people, can be viewed as 3 distinct people chosen from a set of 10 people.
 The board is a combination, not a permutation, because no person can be in 2 separate positions, any person can fill any position, and choosing person X to be the first person on the board, and person Y to be the next, is the same as choosing person Y to be the first person on the board, and person X to be the next.

-The number of permutations of r objects from a set of n objects is denoted by P(n,r) or ${}{n}P{r}$ and equals $\frac{n!}{(n-r)!}$ .
+The number of permutations of r objects from a set of n objects is denoted by P(n,r) or ${}{n}P{r}$ and equals $\frac{n!}{(n-r)!}$.